 Mapping Britain's post-war prefabs

-I started plotting the online prefab locations map over three years ago, a couple of months after we closed the ...
+I started plotting the online prefab locations map nearly eight years ago, a couple of months after we closed the ...

 Mapping post-war prefabs part 2 - industrial London

 This blog post is something of a ramble, to start the new year.
 There is a lot of talk about gentrification, ...

 This page is about prefab memories, stories and photos.
 Please read the blog posts on various topics, from the history ...